-KNOWING how to drive in snow and icy conditions is an important skill that requires doing everything more gently than you would normally do.
+Knowing how to drive in snow and icy conditions is an important skill that requires a more gentle approach than under normal conditions.
 As a rule of thumb, reduce your speed to around half the posted dry weather speed limit.
-However, there is no such thing as a ‘safe’ speed range for driving on ice or snow.
+But remember, there is no such thing as a ‘safe’ speed range for driving on ice or snow.

 SNOW DRIVING: How to prepare your 4x4

-If your vehicle starts to lose traction and begins to slide, take your foot off the accelerator, slowly turn the steering wheel in the direction that the rear end of the vehicle is skidding, and look in the direction you want the vehicle to go then start driving toward it, slowly.
+If your vehicle starts to lose traction and slide, back off the accelerator gently, turn the steering wheel in the direction that the rear end of the vehicle is skidding, and look in the direction you want the vehicle to go.

-REMEMBER, even where snow has been cleared from the road the surface may still be covered by a film of snow or ice.
-Driving on these roads requires concentration and adept driving skills.
-A real challenge is posed by ‘black ice’ which is almost impossible to see.
-It commonly occurs in shady areas where roads are typically cooler, so be alert to these encounters and slow down.
+Remember, even where snow has been cleared from the road, the surface may still be covered by a film of snow or ice.
+Driving on these roads requires concentration and skill.
+A real challenge is posed by ‘black ice’ which can be invisible.
+Black ice can look like nothing more sinister than a wet road and commonly occurs in shady areas where the surface is even cooler, so be alert of these conditions and slow down.

-GIVEN the unpredictably of ice and snow conditions, always keep extra distance from vehicles in front of you and give yourself plenty of time to stop.
-You need to consider the capabilities of other drivers on the road.
-Good preparation is essential when planning to enter areas that commonly experience cold weather.
+Given the unpredictably of ice and snow conditions, it’s good practice to put more distance between you and other vehicles, and give yourself plenty of time to stop.
+You also need to consider the capabilities of other drivers on the road and be aware that everyone has extended braking and stopping distances too.

-CHECK your tyre pressure.
-Physics tells us that when the outside temperature drops by five-degrees Celsius, so does the air pressure inside your tyres by around one to two PSI.
+For every five degrees of temperature reduction, the pressure in a tyre drops by about one or two PSI.
 Make sure you check your tyre pressures frequently during cold weather and add enough air to keep them at recommended inflation levels.

 If you need to fit chains, make sure you’ve factored in enough time to do so.
 Fitting and removing chains can take a considerable amount of time if you’re not accustomed to it.
 If you practice before you head off, it’ll not only ensure you’ve bought the right-sized chains for your vehicle but you’ll also save yourself time in the long run.